All classes are meeting this year through Microsoft Teams. If you are unsure how to log in to your Teams, VIEW THIS

 A. That depends.
 If the theatre fits the above category, then yes.
-If your friend is in a show at another high school (e.g. PV High, Chadwick) or a local youth community theatre company (e.g. curtains up!, Encore, Pops, RVL Score, South Bay Conservatory) then you should still see the show and support your friend - but you may not use it for your professional show critique assignment.
+If your friend is in a show at another high school (e.g. PV High, Chadwick) or a local youth community theatre company (e.g. Encore, Pops, South Bay Conservatory) then you should still see the show and support your friend - but you may not use it for your professional show critique assignment.

 Q. What about a filmed version of a play?

-A. Sometimes these can work as a make-up or alternative assignment, however this is at Mr. Cohen's discretion.
+A. While theatres are closed this is the only way you will be able to view a show for this assignment, however this is at Mr. Cohen's discretion.
 Needless to say, a bootleg version of Hamilton you find online is not acceptable.
-But sometimes the BBC or another reputable company will film a live performance; if that is the case, please check with me in advance, and I will research to see if it can work.
+But sometimes the BBC or a similar company will film a live performance; if that is the case, please check with me in advance, and I will research to see if it can work.

 Q. My critique is due today and I'm absent and/or my printer is out of ink.
 Can I email my critique?
 Is it okay to turn in late.